 Analysis / Bias

 Editorially, a review of opinion pieces reveals that more favor the left such as this It is time for those who have the most to pay the most.
 Further, the paper does not criticize the left-wing ruling party.
-In general, national and international news is rooted in fact, however, there is the significant omission of negative coverage on government resulting in the promotion of propaganda.
+In general, national and international news is rooted in fact; however, there is a significant omission of negative coverage of the government resulting in the promotion of propaganda.

 Failed Fact Checks

 Overall, we rate The Phnom Penh Post Left Biased based on editorial positions and story selection that favors the left.
 We also rate them Mixed for factual reporting due to poor sourcing techniques and the promotion of pro-government propaganda.
 (12/1/2016) Updated (M. Huitsing 01/18/2023)